 2. Poor business identity

 First impressions count.
-If a building is drab outside and in, it reflects poorly on the companies housed within.
+If a building is dull externally and internally, it reflects poorly on the companies housed within.
 A slick, modern building on the other hand will almost certainly attract higher quality tenants.
 Name recognition helps as well.
 A satisfying look of recognition on a client’s face when they notice the address can be well worth the premium rent.

 3. Outdated floor plans